Josh McGuire: 2021

 In the final round of the regular season, McGuire was sent to the sin bin for a dangerous tackle during the club's loss against South Sydney.
 The following week, McGuire was suspended for five matches in relation to the incident.

 2022

 On 20 July, McGuire signed a two-year deal to join English side Warrington starting in 2023.

 2023

 On 4 February, During a pre-season game against Leigh, McGuire dismissed from the field after using unacceptable language.
-On 14th February following an investigation by the RFL, McGuire was found guilty of using a disability derogatory word and received a seven-match ban.
+On 14 February following an investigation by the RFL, McGuire was found guilty of using a disability derogatory word and received a seven-match ban.

+On 6 June, McGuire was handed a 12-game suspension and fined £1000 for using "unacceptable language" during Warrington's loss against Leigh in May.

+On 19 June, it was confirmed that McGuire had left Warrington by "mutual agreement", to return home to Australia.

+Post playing

+In April 2024, McGuire returned to the Broncos as part of the coaching staff, he became the teams wrestling coach.